sachasayan/minstrel/mock-projects/Romance Island.md

 "What do we do now, Marcus?" one of the enforcers asked, his voice barely a whisper.

 Marcus took a deep breath and looked at the other enforcers, his eyes filled with determination.
-"Now," he said, "we fight for freedom."
+"Now," he said, "we fight for freedom.",
------5
+----Chapter-5.md
 # Chapter 5: The Key to Rebellion

 Elias adjusted his spectacles, the dim light of the library casting long shadows across his face.
 "The Key," he murmured, tracing the worn inscription in an ancient text.
 "It's said to unlock a chamber beneath the city, a vault of knowledge even more dangerous than what we have here."